A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Discussion

 Hence, the error is like $O(\eta)$.
 Since the error of the drift can cancel if one takes average across batches and thus one is motivated to take the average of all possible $\rho_t^{\b{\xi}}$:

 which is the true law of the SGLD.
 The obtained $\bar{\rho}_t$ is then expected to have $O(\eta^2)$ local error compared to $\rho_{t_{n+1}}$.
-Of course, direct proof using Wasserstein distances has some difficulty and we make use of the KL divergence to accomplish the proof motivated by the recent work \cite{mou2019improved}.
-Anyway, this intuition lays the foundation of our proof and is reflected in treating the terms in \eqref{dtKL}.
-In fact, the last term in \eqref{dtKL}, or $b^{\xi_k}\bar{\rho}_t^{\xi_k}-b\bar{\rho}_t$, can be as $O(1)$.
-The intuition is that the averaged drift should be $b$ and one may cancel the error: $\E(b^{\xi_k})\rho_t^{\xi_k}-b\bar{\rho}_t$ is small and one may have convergence.
-With this intuition, we rearrange
+Of course, a direct proof using Wasserstein distances is difficult, so we utilize the KL divergence to accomplish the proof, motivated by the recent work \cite{mou2019improved}.
+Anyway, this intuition forms the foundation of our proof and is reflected in how we treat the terms in \eqref{dtKL}.In fact, as discussed after \eqref{dtKL}, the key step is to rearrange

 in \eqref{eq4_9}.

 At last, we remark that though $\bar{\rho}_t$ is close to $\rho_t$, in practice we do not repeat the experiment for many times and take the average.
 Instead, we only generate a sequence of the batches $(\xi^0, \cdots, \xi^k, \cdots)$ and generate the samples.
 Even though we use a single $b^{\xi_k}$ each step, the empirical distribution by the generated samples converges weakly to the invariant measure with error $O(\eta)$ under Wasserstein distance to the interested distribution, due to the ergodicity of SGLD.
 Hence, one does not have to run SGLD for many experiments to approximate $\bar{\rho}_t$ and further to approximate the invariant distribution with error $O(\eta)$.